ZEPHYR

 (NG) tube, gastric (G) tube, orogastric (OG) tube, or jejunostomy (J) tube;

-while isolated in an incubator, and during withdrawal management
+while isolated in an incubator, and in withdrawal, including those receiving

 The arc of Zephyr's journey has been graced by the extraordinary gifts of